 Students are encouraged to have access to a "newer" desktop or laptop computer with a minimum 17-inch screen to complete assigned drawings and other projects outside of class.
 There is also a requirement of 40 hours of AEC-related school and community service apart from coursework prior to completion of the program, and new students are required to attend an AEC orientation session.
-For daytime students there is a three-year option that requires class attendance only two days a week.
-For the three-year plan, frequently asked questions, and more, see AEC website.

 - Recommended Prep: "C" or higher in a high school CAD drafting course or equivalent CAD training/experience.

 - Associate in Science (AS)

 The total cost of books for all classes over the two-year program is approximately $500.